Child Support Attorney in Chicago

 - Two children – 28% of the payer’s net income

 - Three children – 32% of the payer’s net income

 - Four children – 40% of the payer’s net income

 - Five children – 45% of the payer’s net income

 - Six (or more) children – 50% of the payer’s net income

 Note here that “net income” means the payer’s income after taxes have been removed.
 Child support determinations are meant to serve families long-term, but it can be possible to seek a modification if the circumstances of either parent or the child drastically change.
 No matter what your child support concerns are, our firm is ready to listen and, if necessary, seek a legal remedy for you and your family.

 Start exploring your options today.
-Request a Free consultation for prospective clients with a Chicago divorce attorney today!
+Request a consultation with a Chicago divorce attorney today!